singularlogic/mitigate-documentation/docs/b_threats.rst

 .. image:: assets/Log_4.png

-- Place the cursor and click ''Threats'' panel.
+- Place the cursor and click on ''Threats'' panel.

 .. image:: assets/new_threat.png

-- Left click on "Create New" button
+- Click on "Create New" button

 .. image:: assets/new_threat_2.png